kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ###### What are other known failure modes?

-If `/proc/iomem` is unreadable (addresses hidden without `CAP_SYS_ADMIN`, or a non-Linux node), the bound falls back to a conservative default; behavior stays correct, only the bound is less tight, and this is logged at start.
+If the kernel image size cannot be read from `/proc/iomem` (addresses hidden without `CAP_SYS_ADMIN`, or a platform without the entries), the tolerance stays off and the start keeps the exact comparison; this is logged at start and `kubelet_memory_manager_drift_tolerance_bytes` reads 0.
+Setting `memory-drift-tolerance` explicitly enables it.

 ###### What steps should be taken if SLOs are not being met to determine the problem?